g5pw/port-wrapper/README.md

 Right now the wrapper supports only ZSH and has:

   * Aliases, defined in `$XDG_CONFIG_DIR/port-wrapper/aliases.conf`
-  * Auto-sudo on commands requiring it
+  * Auto-sudo on subcommands requiring it
   * Remembers last port expression, recall using '.'
   * Other scripts:
     * `port-copy-checksum`: prints and copies to system clipboard the port checksum